ppicello/llamaindex-mongodb-GPT4All/README.md

 ![movie](/docs/paolopicellomovie.png?raw=true "movie")

-I then provided the following question to out system:
+I then provided the following question to the system:

 `What is the name of the movie that talks about a computer engineer trying to build a demo of how you can leverage AI tools to answer questions around data stored in MongoDB?"`